backand/ionic2-starter1/README.md

 ## CRUD

-To fetch, create, and filter rows, from an object, say `stuff`, modify the object used in these functions:
+To fetch, create, and filter rows, from an object, say `stuff`, modify the object used in these functions in `src/pages/crud/crud.ts`:

     getItems
     filterItems